 You will need good co-ordination between hands, and independence of fingers.
-You should have completed Piano level 5 or equivalent, i.e. be able to read notationfor piano, be fluent in major and minor scales, and understand arpeggios and basic chord construction.
+You should have completed Piano level 5 or equivalent, i.e. be able to read music notation for piano, be fluent in major and minor scales, and understand arpeggios and basic chord construction.

 How will I be taught, and will there be any work outside the class?

-You will be taught in a keyboards room with each student at a digital piano.
-Exercises and tunes (accompaniment) rehearsed and played as a group.
-Playing together is vital to this style of keyboard playing (imitating a band situation).
+Exercises, grooves and tunes (accompaniment) rehearsed and played as a group.
 Listening to examples.
-Your own practice between classes will be essential if you are to progress.
+Reading a chart and working by ear.
+Practice between classes will be essential if you are to make progress.